8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230401/content.md

 Milestone 6 removes the extended market and multi-factor funds while increasing the small-cap value fund; at this point, there will only be 3 equity funds in the portfolio, and the mix will be similar to The Golden Butterfly portfolio.

-The Golden Butterfly Portfolio uses 20 percent total stock market and 20 percent small-cap value.
+The Golden Butterfly Portfolio uses 20 percent total stock market and 20 percent of small-cap value.
 Because it appears I can't get away from the S&P 500 fund to get close to the same style distribution we end up with:

 1. 12 percent total stock market,
 2. 51 percent small-cap value, and
 3. 31 percent S&P 500.

-Those numbers are just the equity portion of the Mark 1.1 portfolio.
+Those numbers are just the growth assets portion of the Mark 1.1 portfolio.
 I'd still have 6 percent short-term assets in the form of cash.

 How does this change the Mark portfolios?

-Because we're using The Universal Portfolio, it doesn't change much for what we'll call Mark 1.1 and Mark 2.
+Because we're using The Universal Portfolio, it mostly stays the same for what we'll call Mark 1.1 and Mark 2.
 However, it would change the others.

-Let's look at the as-is Mark stack.
+Let's look at the "as of this writing" Mark stack.

 - Mark 1: Coast FI 1
 	- Liabilities: 0 to 1 percent; target of 0.